-Prior to the due date (including extensions) for filing your tax return, you may elect to "recharacterize" amounts that you contributed to an IRA during the year by making a recharacterization of the contributed amount and earnings.
-Thus, for example, if you contribute amounts to a Roth IRA and later determine that you are ineligible to make a Roth IRA contribution for the year, you may at any time prior to the tax return due date for the year (including extensions) make a recharacterization of the contributions and earnings to a Traditional IRA.
+Prior to the due date (including extensions) for filing your tax return, you may elect to "recharacterize" amounts that you contributed to an IRA during the year by making a trustee-to-trustee transfer of the contributed amount and earnings.
+Thus, for example, if you contribute amounts to a Roth IRA and later determine that you are ineligible to make a Roth IRA contribution for the year, you may at any time prior to the tax return due date for the year

+(including extensions) make a trustee-to-trustee transfer of the contributions and earnings to a Traditional IRA.